 What do you make it mean if you make a mistake?

-What do you make it mean about you if you are rejected?
+If you feel rejected, what do you make it mean about you?

 What do you make it mean if someone doesn’t like you?